jakeruleaux-zz/zoo/README.md

 5. Polish/Wishlist

   * Clean-up indents and unnecessary code.
-  * Add professional styling and images.
+  * Add styling and images.
+Possibly slideshow.
   * Add admittance property for each animal.
   * Add display for total caretakers needed.
+  * Add links to contact, about, faqs components.

 ## Installation
   * In terminal "git clone https://github.com/jakeruleaux/zoo".
 * In terminal "cd zoo".
-* etc.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.